03 Sep 2022 Summer 2022 Updates

 Emily Cupo graduated Temple University with a BA in Cultural Anthropology December 2017.
 Emily has been working with A Spring of Hope since 2013 and has been a team member since 2018.
 During her time with A Spring of Hope, Emily has created A Spring of Hope’s Drop In the Bucket program that educates US students on the World Water Crisis, A Spring of Hope’s Food Security Lecture series that educates US students on permaculture and food security in Acornhoek SA, and their Girl Empowerment program that supports girls at A Spring of Hope’s Partner Schools through a Girls’ Club and a Menstrual Hygiene Cup program.

-As A Spring of Hope’s Executive Director, Emily is leading A Spring of Hope to further their impact with their partner schools and create new programs at A Spring of Hope’s Centre that will help to build community and provide valuable resources and services to communities throughout Mpumalanga, South Africa.
+As A Spring of Hope’s Executive Director, Emily is leading A Spring of Hope to further their impact with their partner schools that will help to build community and provide valuable resources and services to communities throughout Mpumalanga, South Africa.
 In addition to her work with A Spring of Hope, Emily is also a proud board member and President Elect of Portland New Generations Rotary Club in Portland Oregon.

 Celebrating Morei Primary School’s Permaculture Students

 This month we celebrated Morei Primary School’s Garden Team!